Northern Italy: Economy

 Northern Italy is the most developed and productive area of the country, with one of the highest GDPs per capita in Europe.
-It was the first part of Italy to become industrialised in the last half of the 19th century; the so-called industrial triangle was formed by the manufacturing centres of Milan and Turin, as well as the seaport of Genoa.
+It was the first part of Italy to become industrialised in the second half of the 19th century; the so-called industrial triangle was formed by the manufacturing centres of Milan and Turin, as well as the seaport of Genoa.

 Since then, the industrial core of the area has shifted eastward; the current industrial triangle consists of Lombardy, Veneto, and Emilia-Romagna.
 A similar shift happened for GDP per capita, and the eastern regions (including Lombardy) have since become wealthier than Piedmont and Liguria.
-With a 2008 nominal GDP estimated at €772,676 Billion, Northern Italy accounts for 54.8% of the Italian economy, despite having just 45.8% of the population.
+With a 2021 nominal GDP estimated at €1.0 trillion, northern Italy accounts for 56% of the Italian economy, despite having just 46% of the population.